Kannan-Marimuthu/ReplatformingWorkshop/README.md

 mkdir workspace
 cd workspace
 ````
-Clone the Chess App from GitHub and _cf push_ it using the following commands:
+Clone the Chess App from GitHub and _cf push_ it using the commands shown below.
+If you are unable to use _git clone_ you can download the zip version of the same content from here.
 ````
 git clone https://github.com/Pivotal-Field-Engineering/chess
 cd chess